Categories

 Click image to enlarge

-If someone asks to find the charts by one click, you have a shortcut for that.
+If someone asks to find the charts with one click, you have a shortcut for that.

 Press F11